1st Place NPPA Best of Photojournalism Magazine Picture Story

 Ukraine's Lost Generation

-00000246-Kids-001.jpg.Artyom, 9, has been living in this sewer in Kyiv for over three years and has never attended school.
+Artyom, a 9-year-old has been living in this sewer in Kyiv for over three years and has never attended school.
 His emotionally and physically scarred brother refuses to contemplate returning home to their abusive alcoholic father.
+To fight off the hunger that he experiences throughout the day, he, like many of the children, will huff glue in hopes of it killing their appetite and making them forget about the misery of their everyday lives on the streets.

 Suffering from morning sickness, Natasha Dzhuley, 16, wakes up after a night of prostitution.
-Though clearly pregnant, a nervous Natasha claims that her abortion worked.
+Though pregnant, a nervous Natasha claims that her abortion worked.
 Fearful of her pimps’ reaction to her pregnancy she drank several bottles of red wine and took a ‘very hot bath in which she bled.’
-Natasha, like other girls work out of a mafia controlled flat where they are given clean clothes and instructed to bathe regularly.
+Natasha, like other girls work out of a mafiacontrolled flat where they are given clean clothes and instructed to bathe regularly.

 For most children inhaling glue not only kills the pain of their sad existence but their hunger pains.
 Inhaling in ‘the box’ where the rancid fumes of the glue stays trapped longer decreases the amount of glue needed and keeps them high longer.